MRI-based Alzheimer's disease prediction via distilling the knowledge in multi-modal data: Material and methods

 \subsection{Implementation Details}

-In the student network, the visual feature maps ($I \in \mathbb{R}^{18\times 22\times 18 \times 128}$) were processed with global average pooling to produce 128-dimensional features.
+In the student network, the visual feature maps (\gh{$\boldsymbol{I} \in \mathbb{R}^{18\times 22\times 18 \times 128}$}) were processed with global average pooling to produce 128-dimensional features.
 The teacher network generated the 128-dimensional features with attention weighted combining.
 The next two fully-connected (FC) layers had 128 and 16 units, respectively.
 The output layer had one unit for binary classification.
 Dropout with rate 0.4 was activated for the first FC layer.
 We used ELU \citep{Clevert2016} activation for the FC layers, and Sigmoid activation for the output layer to generate disease scores.
 We evenly divided each MRI image into 8 non-overlapping patches of size $72\times 88\times 72$.
 Note that the patch size of each axis was set as multiples of 8 to ensure that no border pixel was discarded during the convolution process.

 Our models were implemented with PyTorch (https://pytorch.org/).
-In addition, we defined our model in mixed-precision using the NVIDIA APEX library (https://github.com/NVIDIA/apex) to reduce the GPU memory.
-Each mini-batch consisted of balanced samples of each category.
+In addition, we defined our model in mixed-precision using the NVIDIA APEX library (https://github.com/NVIDIA/apex) to reduce the GPU memory. \gh{We used the batch size of 16 samples.} Each mini-batch consisted of balanced samples of each category.
 In order to obtain more reliable gradient estimates, we aggregated the gradients for a total of 4 mini-batches before performing a training step.
 We used the ADAM optimizer \citep{Kingma2015} to perform the update steps for all experiments.
-The learning rate was set as 2e-4. $\alpha=20$ was used in the training of a student with KD-loss.
-In addition, $\alpha=150$ was used in the training under the DML setting.
+The learning rate was set as 2e-4.
+A constant learning rate was used since we did not found much improvement with learning rate decay.
+The training of an independent student or teacher took 30 or 20 epochs, respectively.
+The training of a student using KD-loss took 30 epochs with $\alpha=20$.
+In addition, the training under the DML setting took 30 epochs with $\alpha=150$.

 Random flipping along the coronal axis and Gaussian noise are used for data augmentation.
 In addition, we use mixup \citep{Zhang2017} to generate convex combinations of pairs of examples and their labels for training the networks.
 Considering the small amounts of MCI subjects, we use AD and NC subjects as auxiliary data during the training process.
 Previous studies have shown the prediction of MCI conversion can be improved by the auxiliary knowledge learned from AD and NC \citep{Moradi2015,Lian2018}.
 We combine AD and pMCI as the positive group, since pMCI has similar atrophy patterns as AD.
 Meanwhile, the NC and sMCI subjects are combined as the negative group, as sMCI has less disease-related anomalous.
 With the help of mixup generating convex combinations of pairs of examples and their labels, the network is regularized with better generalizability to differentiate pMCI from sMCI.
 Note that the AD and NC subject are only used in the training process, both the validation and test set consist of only MCI subjects.